-We highly recommend that you also check this video guide for detailed instructions on how to get started developing with Appery.io visual App Builder:
+You can also check this video for instructions on how to get started developing with the Appery.io visual App Builder:

 When you create a new or open an existing project in the Appery.io App Builder, the default Start page opens:

 This page consists of three main parts: Toolbar (top), Project view (to the left), and Project tabs (those will be the pages created for this project).

 The App Builder Toolbar has the following buttons:

 - CLOSE – click to close the project and open the Apps tab.
 If you have made any changes to the project, you will be asked whether the changes should be saved.

 - SAVE – click to save the project.
 Don’t forget to click this when you edit the project.